2022 El Espinal stadium collapse: Background

-The stadium was hosting a corraleja, which is a bullfighting tradition popular in Columbia.
+The stadium was hosting a corraleja, which is a bullfighting tradition popular in Colombia.
 There are no bullfighters in a corraleja – spectators are allowed to enter the ring and engage the bull.
 On 20 January 1980 during a corraleja, several stands collapsed, killing more than 500 spectators.

 Collapse

 The collapse occurred at the three-story wooden stand section filled with audience members.
 There were 800 people sitting in the collapsed section before the accident happened.
 The stands were overcrowded because there had been no corraleja the prior year due to the COVID-19 pandemic.
 The stands were built with thin wooden boards and tied together with rope.
-A bull that was part of the show escaped the ring and caused mayhem in El Espinal, and was later captured.
+The collapse occurred during encierro, with one bull escaped into town, running freely before being recaptured.

 Victims

-A total of six people were killed and another 322 people were treated at local public and private hospitals.
-Of the initial four fatalities reported, two of them were women (Blanca Sandoval and Rocío Botto), one man (Fidel Hernández), and one 14 month old baby.
+Initially, it was reported that six were killed, with a total of 322 other people receiving treatment at local public and private hospitals.
+These numbers were later reduced to four fatalities and 263 injured.
+The dead were two women (Blanca Sandoval, 63 and Rocío Brochero, 51), one man (Fidel Hernández, 53), and one 14-month-old boy.
+Hernández was killed instantly while the other three died while receiving medical care.
 Fabio Buitrago, a witness to the collapse, said that he saw "many people crushed under the rubble" of the stands.
 14 of the injured were pregnant women and 27 were children.
 Most of the injured were taken to the San Rafael Hospital in El Espinal.

 Investigation

 According to Yerson Hernán Oliveros Calderón, one of the organizers of the event, the government of the Tolima Department did not authorize the use of the guadua that they had used in the construction of the stands, so the organizers had to import it from Armenia.
+Grupo de Ingeniería y Arquitectura determined that the structural failure of the guadua column in audience box 35 caused a larger collapse affecting boxes 33 to 40.

+In November 2023, Luis Ernesto García Aranda, who was in charge of the audience boxes, was arrested on four counts of manslaughter for ignoring concerns regarding construction and allowing more people into the seats despite being overcapacity.